Flag of Portugal: Construction

 A curious aspect of the official design is the absence of a segment of the Tropic of Capricorn, between the national shield and the ecliptic arc.

 The white inescutcheon is itself charged with five smaller blue shields (escudetes) arranged like a Greek cross (1+3+1).
 Each smaller shield holds five white bezants displayed in the form of a saltire (2+1+2).
 The red bordure is charged with seven yellow castles: three on the chief portion (one in each corner and one in the middle), two in the middle points of each quadrant of the curved base (rotated 45 degrees), and two more on each side of the bordure, over the flag's horizontal middle line.
 Each castle is composed by a base building, showing a closed (yellow) gate, on top of which stand three battlemented towers.
 In heraldic terminology, the shield's blazon is described as Argent, five escutcheons in cross azure each charged with five plates in saltire, on a bordure gules seven towers triple-turreted Or, three in chief.

-The specific shades of each color are not set out in any legal document, varying from display to display, even among digital government sources.
+The specific shades of each colour are not set out in any legal document, varying from display to display, even among digital government sources.
 Jorge Sampaio's presidential archive displays a version with bright, "pure" colours; while the official website of the president of the Portuguese Republic uses darker, mellower hues.